Sandeep-Petwal/syllabus.github.io/README.md

-# UBTER CSE Engineering Syllabus Website
+# UBTER Computer Science & Engineering Syllabus Website

 This repository contains a website that provides an unofficial syllabus portal for UBTER CSE Engineering course.
 The website is designed to help students access and navigate through the syllabus for various semesters and subjects.